Stormersyle/Stormersyle/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Andrew, a student a MIT studying math and computer science.
+I'm Andrew, a student at MIT studying math and computer science.
 As you can see, my GitHub is kind of empty right now, but it'll fill up over the coming months as I work on more projects :)